jdderks/jdderks/stars.md

   - ★☆☆☆☆ - Profficient enough to take up again but I will most likely be rusty, worked with it either long ago and not often.

 These stars are a bit abstract but hopefully with this explanation it's a bit more clear what I mean with them.
+As you might have noticed I don't give myself 5 stars in anything because there's always things to learn!

 [Go back to my profile page](https://github.com/jdderks)